aolvictim/frontend-monorepo-poc/README.md

 # Frontend Monorepo Proof of Concept

-Provides a skeleton for managing frontend projects with a monorepo while working out the details.
+POC for managing frontend projects with a monorepo while working out the details.
+[See live demo here](https://aolvictim.github.io/frontend-monorepo-poc/shell-app)

 ## Objectives